 The divorce rate would be lower if instead of marrying for better or worse people would marry for good

 It goes beyond having a security or safety net.
-It is the knowledge that they can count on someone when times are bad and that alone generates a considerable degree of peace of mind and a sense of calm for the soul.
+It is the knowledge that they can count on someone when times are bad.
+This alone generates a considerable degree of peace of mind and a sense of calm for the soul.

 And here is a romantic – but true – notion of marriage, to which happily married couples will agree.
 Paula Dore said, “Marriage moves us from ego to we-go”, i.e. it takes two to tango.
 In marriage, we stop thinking of ourselves only and start adopting values of love, honesty, respect, fidelity and kindness, which are the sources of good marriage.